LiskHQ/lisk-contracts/README.md

 ### Transferring Lisk Tokens After Smart Contracts Deployment

-After the successful deployment of all smart contracts using the `deployContracts.sh` script, the distribution of newly minted Lisk tokens takes place in accordance with the instructions specified in the `accounts.json` file.
-This file contains a list of addresses and the respective amounts of tokens that need to be sent to various accounts on both the L1 and L2 networks.
+The distribution of newly minted Lisk tokens takes place in accordance with the instructions specified in the files `accounts_1.json`, `accounts_2.json` and `vestingWallets.json`.
+The two files `accounts_1.json` and `accounts_2.json` contain a list of addresses and the respective amounts of tokens that need to be sent to various accounts on both the L1 and L2 networks.
+The funds specified in `accounts_1.json` will be transferred as part of `1_deployTokenContracts.sh` and the funds of `accounts_2.json` as part of `4_deployClaimContract.sh`.
+The funds specified in `vestingWallets.json` are distributed to vesting wallets as part of `3_deployVestingWallets.sh`.
+Moreover, some initial amount is transferred to the DAO treasury within the same script.

-The process ensures that each address specified in the `accounts.json` file receives the designated amount of tokens accurately.
-Any remaining Lisk Tokens, those not allocated to the addresses listed in the file, are then transferred to the [Claim smart contract](src/L2/L2Claim.sol).
+The process ensures that each address specified in the json files receives the designated amount of tokens accurately.
+Any remaining Lisk Tokens, those not allocated to the addresses listed in the files, are then transferred to the [Claim smart contract](src/L2/L2Claim.sol).
 This systematic distribution is critical for ensuring that the tokens are correctly assigned to their intended recipients across the different network layers as part of the project's requirements.

+### Lisk L2 Staking
+Staking L2 tokens creates additional utility of L2 Lisk token by allowing user to stake an amount of token for a certain period of time allowing them to earn daily rewards and contribute to Governance.

+Implementation of L2 staking functionality is separated into;
+- `L2LockingPosition` contract represents staking positions as an implementation of ERC721 (NFT) interface.
+- `L2Staking` contract manages interactions with `L2LockingPosition` contract.
+It restricts manipulation of staking positions represented by `LockingPostion` structure to the creator role.
+- `L2Reward` contract exposes the public API to stakers, enabling them to lock funds, manipulate existing position they own and claim rewards.

 ### Smart Contract Ownership